josh-h/sailmq/docs/en/operation.md

 Solution: execute command `export NAMESRV_ADDR=ip:9876` (ip is NameServer's ip address), then execute mqadmin commands.

-#### 3.2 RocketMQ consumer cannot consume, because of different version of producer and consumer.
+#### 3.2 SailMQ consumer cannot consume, because of different version of producer and consumer.

-> question description: one producer produce message, consumer A can consume, consume B cannot consume, RocketMQ console print:
+> question description: one producer produce message, consumer A can consume, consume B cannot consume, SailMQ console print:
 >
 > ```java
 > Not found the consumer group consume stats, because return offset table is empty, maybe the consumer not consume any message.
 > ```

-Solution: make sure that producer and consumer has the same version of rocketmq-client.
+Solution: make sure that producer and consumer has the same version of sailmq-client.

 #### 3.3  Consumer cannot consume oldest message, when a new consumer group is added.

 > question description: when a new consumer group start, it consumes from current offset, do not fetch oldest message.

-Solution: rocketmq's default policy is consume from latest, that is skip oldest message.
+Solution: sailmq's default policy is consume from latest, that is skip oldest message.
 If you want consume oldest message, you need to set `consumer.org.sail.mq.client.DefaultMQPushConsumer#setConsumeFromWhere`.
 The following is three common configurations:

 - default configuration, a new consumer group consume from latest position at first startup, then consume from last time's offset at next startup, that is skip oldest message;